duneanalytics/docs/docs/spellbook/how-to-guides/how-to-cast-a-spell/index.md

 By the end of this guide, you’ll be an Archwizard ready to make a massive contribution to the web3 data community and able to claim some lucrative Spellbook bounties.

+!!! note
+    [Dune V1 Abstractions have been moved to this repository](https://github.com/duneanalytics/dune-v1-abstractions), which you'll now need to clone in order to access the code for migrating a V1 Abstraction to a Spell like we do in the following steps.

 8 steps to go:

 <div class="cards grid" markdown>